neatorobito/scoop-crystal/README.md

      * Otherwise you can install a smaller subset of Visual Studio with only the tools you need from this bucket, see below.

 ### Instructions
+1. `scoop install git`

-1. `scoop bucket add crystal-preview https://github.com/neatorobito/scoop-crystal`
+2. `scoop bucket add crystal-preview https://github.com/neatorobito/scoop-crystal`

     * If you don't already have the correct Visual Studio components discussed earlier, run `scoop install vs_2022_cpp_build_tools`.
 The Visual Studio Installer UI will open to display progress.
 If you see `ERROR Exit code was 3010!`, this simply means you need to reboot.
 Run the same command again and reboot.

-2. `scoop install crystal`
+3. `scoop install crystal`

 Create a file called hello.cr with the editor of your choice: